cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

 In today's blog post I will explain how to build your own custom Linux system for the Raspberry Pi.

-The ideal tool for such an endeavour would be an automated build process which took a set of requirements - the list of packages to include, kernel configuration settings, etc. - and created a self-contained root filesystem for the Pi, together with a freshly built kernel (`kernel.img`), boot loader, firmware (`bootcode.bin`, `start.elf`) and config files (`config.txt`, `cmdline.txt`) ready to be placed onto the `/boot` partition of the SD card.
+The ideal tool for such an endeavour would be an automated build system which took a set of requirements - the list of packages to include, kernel configuration, etc. - and created a self-contained root filesystem for the Pi, together with a freshly built kernel (`kernel.img`), boot loader, firmware (`bootcode.bin`, `start.elf`) and config files (`config.txt`, `cmdline.txt`) ready to be placed onto the `/boot` partition of the SD card.

 As it turns out, there *is* a system like that out there - it's called [Buildroot][] - and with a little bit of customization we can shape it into the build system we want.